 We are advancing first-in-class targeted agents to treat life-threatening cancers that, in most cases, are not elective for patients and require immediate treatment.
-However, COVID-19 has caused global economic and social disruptions that could adversely affect our ongoing or planned research and development and clinical trial activities including enrollment of patients in our ongoing clinical trials, collection and analysis of patient data and eventually, the reporting of top-line results from our trials.
+However, COVID-19 has caused global economic and social disruptions that could adversely affect our ongoing or planned research and development and clinical trial activities, including enrollment of patients in our ongoing clinical trials, collection and analysis of patient data and eventually, the reporting of top-line results from our trials.

 Our team proactively addressed these new challenges swiftly and appropriately, implementing safeguards and procedures to ensure both the safety of our employees and stakeholders, and accommodate the potential challenges due to COVID-19.
 Aptose was early in directing its employees to work-from-home and provided the tools to minimize productivity disruptions.
 Our clinical operations team reached out to active and future clinical sites to determine their needs and challenges and assist where possible, including virtual monitoring of patients, which reduces patients' visits.
-We also have contacted our drug manufacturers to identify any potential supply chain disruptions and are adjusting accordingly.
-Since the first quarter of 2020, we began to carefully monitor the potential impact of COVID-19, and on a regular basis, we communicated with investigators at our clinical sites to gain an evolving understanding of competing COVID-19 related activities and clinical trial related activities.
+We also contacted our drug manufacturers to identify any potential supply chain disruptions and are adjusting accordingly.
+During the early part of the first quarter of 2020, we began to carefully monitor the potential impact of COVID-19, and on a regular basis, we communicated with investigators at our clinical sites to gain an evolving understanding of competing COVID-19 related activities and clinical trial related activities.

-In order to minimize the impact of COVID-19 on the enrollment of patients into our trials, we continue to focus efforts across a diverse range of clinical sites, including both larger clinical sites as well as regional cancer care sites.
-While it is difficult to estimate the potential impact of COVID-19 on the larger clinical sites and regional cancer care sites, as of the date of this report, we have not experienced and do not foresee material delays to the enrollment of patients or timelines for the luxeptinib clinical trials due to the variety of clinical sites that we have actively recruited.
-APTO-253, which is administered intravenously, requires the need for hospital / clinical site resources to assist and monitor patients during each infusion and based on the current conditions caused by COVID-19, future enrollment of patients on this trial is likely to be negatively impacted.
+In the beginning of April 2020, we learned that some of our larger clinical sites that are impacted by COVID-19 may either postpone or face delays in the enrollment of patients on all on-going clinical trials due to a number of factors, including the re-allocation of resources and to avoid clinical trial patients being exposed to COVID-19.
+Such measures taken at the clinical sites could lead to a slowdown in the enrollment of patients on our trials at these sites.
+To minimize the impact of COVID-19, we continue to focus efforts in parallel on our other larger clinical sites and regional cancer care sites that are not/less impacted by COVID-19.
+While it is difficult to estimate the duration and impact of COVID-19 on large clinical sites and regional cancer care sites, as of the date of this report, we have not experienced and do not foresee material delays to the enrollment of patients or timelines for the luxeptinib and HM43239 clinical trials due to the variety of clinical sites that we have actively recruited.
+APTO-253, which is administered intravenously, requires hospital / clinical site resources to assist and monitor patients during each infusion, and based on the current conditions caused by COVID-19, future enrollment of patients on this trial is likely to be negatively impacted.

-As of the date of this report, we have not experienced material delays in the manufacturing of luxeptinib or APTO-253 related to COVID-19.
-Should our manufacturers experience shortages in staffing or be required to shut down their facilities due to COVID-19 for an extended period of time, our trials may be negatively impacted.
+As of the date of this report, we are not aware of material delays in the manufacturing of HM43239, luxeptinib or APTO-253 related to COVID-19.
+Should our manufacturers be impacted by COVID-19 for an extended period of time, our trials may be negatively impacted.